reescalder/agent-memory-supabase/README.md

 ## Why I built this

-I didn't set out to build a memory product.
-I built **Kern**, an autonomous agent that runs my actual life on a single Supabase Postgres instance: it reads my email, manages my calendar, ships and deploys its own code, and has done since April 2026.
+I didn't set out to build a memory product primarily.
+When Anthropic banned OpenClaw usage through subscriptions agent that runs my actual life on a single Supabase Postgres instance: it reads my email, manages my calendar, ships and deploys its own code, and has done since April 2026.
 The limiting factor was never the model.
 It was memory.
 An